France faces tougher cuts despite Hollande promises

 But for 2013, unpopular welfare and civil service job cuts appear unavoidable, the court said, appearing to run counter to Hollande’s insistence that his government would hold the overall number of government employees steady.

-“An unprecedented brake on public spending and increases in taxation are required,” Migaud said.
+“It will require unprecedented cuts to public spending and increases in taxation,” Migaud said.
 “If the government wants any room for maneuver, it needs to cut its number of staff.”

 Public sector job cuts will be tough to explain to an electorate already fretting over a wave of private sector layoffs and alarmed at the prospect of a squeeze on their generous welfare system.
 State spending in France runs at 56 percent of GDP, second only to Denmark in the western world.